 Tax expense for the period, comprising current tax and deferred tax, should be included in the determination of the net profit or loss for the period.

 Taxes on income are considered to be an expense incurred by the enterprise in earning income and are accrued in the same period as the revenue and expenses to which they relate.
 Such matching may result into timing differences.

-The tax effects of timing differences are included in the tax expense in the statement of profit and loss and as deferred tax assets (subject to the consideration of prudence) or as deferred tax liabilities, in the balance sheet.
+The tax effects of timing differences are included in the tax expense in the statement of profit and loss and as deferred tax assets or as deferred tax liabilities, in the balance sheet.

 Permanent differences do not result in deferred tax assets or deferred tax liabilities.
-Deferred tax should be recognised for all the timing differences, subject to the consideration of prudence in respect of deferred tax assets.